 A Mandate for the Transforming Word of God

 Upon returning home from one of his trips across the mountainside, Chawnga met with Mary’s father, Rochunga, who was 10 years old at the time.
 He had given his heart to Jesus.
 Chawnga gave Rochunga a mandate to go to school and translate the entire Bible into the language of the Hmar.

 It would prove to be a challenge since the nearest school was a journey of nearly 100 miles through the jungle.

 Rochunga did as his father asked; he attended boarding school, where he excelled and earned a university scholarship.
 He studied at St. Paul’s Cathedral Mission College in Kolkata and the University of Allahabad.
 He attended the Bible Training Institute, now International Christian College (Scotland) and then Wheaton College (Illinois) to study biblical Greek and Hebrew.
 And in 1958 Rochunga completed the translation of the New Testament from Greek into the Hmar language.

-Do you have anyone in your life that seems so far from accepting the grace and truth found in God?
-May this testimony serve as an encouragement to you as you boldly share your faith, trusting God to do what only He and His Word can do.
+Do you have anyone in your life who seems far from accepting the grace and truth found in God?
+May this testimony serve as an encouragement to you as you boldly share your faith, trusting God to do what only he and his Word can do.

 Think again about how God pursued you, sought you out, and rescued you.
 You have an opportunity to proclaim the gospel and share the great need for it among all people.
 Today you can pray for and go after the most marginalized people groups, to let them know God loves them and speaks their language.